-We compute daily-averaged amplitude spectra for the vertical and horizontal (as √North \ East) components for all stations.
-Each continuous daily seismic record is divided into 15 minutes long time windows, and the median of the absolute values of the corresponding Fourier spectra all individual amplitude spectra is computed.
+We compute daily-averaged amplitude spectra for the vertical and horizontal (as $\sqrt{NorthEast}$) components for all stations.
+Each continuous daily seismic record is divided into 15 minutes long time windows, and the median of the absolute values of the corresponding Fourier spectra-all individual amplitude spectra is computed.
 Spectra are smoothed by convolution with a boxcar function (width: 1000 frequency samples with df=0.0038 Hz).
-The horizontal spectra are computed as the geometric mean of the North and East component (√North \ East) before computing the spectral ratios.
+The horizontal spectra are computed as the geometric mean of the North and East component ($\sqrt{NorthEast}$) before computing the spectral ratios.
 Fig. 2 and 3 show results for a selection of stations together with daily air temperature, soil temperature at 0.39 m depth at a nearby borehole (Boike et al., 2018), and wind speed measured in Ny Ålesund (see Fig. A1 and A2 for rest of stations).

-- Spectral and HVSRs variability between April and beginning of September can be described as follows: show complex variability.
+Spectral and HVSRs variability between April and beginning of September ean be described as follows: show complex variability.
 Spectral amplitudes and HVSRs increase strongly in the course of a few days between mid and end of May when air temperatures begin to stay above zero degrees.
 This does not happen simultaneously at all stations (e.g., earlier for KBSA2 and BRA2).
 Furthermore, high wind speed correlates well with high spectral amplitudes during melt season and with short-term HVSR changes (mostly higher amplitude ratios).
 Stations KBSA2, KBSA4, BRA2, BRA4, and BRA5 show long-term HVSR trends, i.e., a weak, sometimes diffuse, spectral peak apparently gliding from high frequencies (50 Hz) in the beginning of June towards low frequencies in end of August (15-25 Hz).
-However, wind-related short-term HVSR variability is often stronger than and sometimes masking this long-term trend.
+However, wind-related short-term HVSR variability is often stronger than and therefore sometimes masking this long-term trend.
 At stations KBSA2 and BRA2 the gliding peak trend can be better followed at days of low wind speed.
+Even if no clear (gliding) peak frequency can be observed over the whole measurement period, stations BRA7 and BRA8 exhibit a strong maximum at 30 Hz for several days during a calm period mid of July (Fig. A1 and A2).
 Most stations of the BRA array show a clear change in the HVSRs after maintenance on August 25th.
 For example for BRA2 the gliding frequency peak becomes more pronounced.
-At BRA1 and BRA4 HVSR amplitudes decrease at all frequencies while at BRA3 a new peak emerges.
-In addition to the gliding peak at higher frequencies, stations - 30 BRA5 and KBSA4 show another weak HVSR peak between 10 and 20 Hz which also seems to have a slight temporal variability in June (decreasing and increasing peak frequency).
-In contrast to the temporary station, a HVSR peak is observed at KBS close to 20 Hz with amplitudes correlating well with wind speed, however, without clear seasonal variations (Fig. A2).
+At BRA1 and BRA4 HVSR amplitudes decrease at all frequencies while at BRA3 (Fig. A1) a new peak emerges.
+In addition to the gliding peak at higher frequencies, stations BRA5 and KBSA4 show another weak HVSR peak between 10 and 20 Hz which also seems to have a slight temporal